Innovative Dehumidifier Systems

 The prototype unit was installed in unit #101 and monitored for a 18 month period by the owner, management staff, and Innovative Dehumidifier Systems representatives.
 If the prototype achieved the desired results additional units were to be created and installed in the remaining impacted ground floor apartments.

 After the prototype was installed relative humidity and moisture readings were taken inside the apartment on a weekly basis or bi-weekly basis.
 Relative humidity readings in every visit ranged from 41 – 50% RH, well below the 60% RH noted as the environment which encourages visible mold growth.

-This trial, and the experience and knowledge gained, directly resulted in Innovative Dehumidifer Systems, LLC creating and offering the IW25 to apartment communities and others with the need to independently control humidity in living spaces.
+This trial, and the experience and knowledge gained, directly resulted in Innovative Dehumidifier Systems, creating and offering the energy efficient IW25-4 In-Wall Dehumidifier to apartment communities and others with the need to independently control humidity in living spaces.